fusesushan/docker_basic_python/readme.md

 ## Usage
 - Follow provided projects for specific use cases.
 - Save images locally or push to Docker Hub for sharing.
-- Purge containers and images for system maintenance.
+- Purge containers and images.